OpenELEC/OpenELEC.tv/README.md

 #Orange Pi 2 development

-**This is unofficial and not yet working, however feel free to contribute**
+**This is unofficial and barely usable, however feel free to contribute**

 **Current Status**
-* video & audio is SW decoded
+* video is SW decoded
-* poor sound
 * used boot time resolution (can be changed via script.bin or kernel parameters)
-* kswapd using one whole core
+* kswapd using one whole core, seems that kodi triggers it

 Any help appreciated via pull requests or [Orange Pi forum](www.orangepi.org/orangepibbsen/forum.php?mod=viewthread&tid=648)